2030 Goals and Measuring Progress

 Reporting on progress made by members against Goal 2 will use industry-standard approaches for the agriculture sector based on the Greenhouse Gas Protocol.
 As the science and protocols evolve for monitoring, reporting, and verifying emissions reductions and removals in U.S. agricultural value chains, MRCC members will re-evaluate their progress toward this goal by no later than 2025 and may raise this figure as protocols are updated.

-For Goal 3, member support for farmers reported by MRCC should be ongoing, tangible support enabling a farmer to maintain, improve, or implement new practices to deliver improved outcomes.
+For Goal 3, member support for farmers reported by MRCC should be ongoing and tangible, enabling a farmer to maintain, improve, or implement new practices to deliver improved outcomes.
 Support may come in the form of:

 - Grant, loan, or other financial assistance that provides cost-share funding for, or reduces expenses of, conservation practice implementation